pddivine/typewriterJs/README.md

-# TypewriterJs - Typing Simulation Javascript Module
+# typewriterJs - Typing Simulation Javascript Module
-TW (typewriter) is a javascript module that simulates typing text.
+typewriterJs is a javascript module that simulates typing text.